 125 (also Full Paper) Sivasankaran, S.K.
 Rangam, H. Balasubramanian, V. Crash Avoidance and Crash Severity Reduction Motorcyclists Statistical, Epidemiology and Other Road Safety Research Methods Post Crash Rehabilitation Epidemiology and injury profiles of single vehicle motorcycle fatalities in Tamil Nadu, India, 2009-2017.
 Single-vehicle crashes which do not collide with other vehicle or pedestrians which are involved in an accident due to causes such as self skidding, hitting stationary objects, trees which is simply contributed by the drivers themselves.
-Such type of accidents which are contributed by the drivers themselves.single-vehicle crashes account for a large proportion of fatal accidents.
+Such type of accidents which are contributed by the drivers themselves.
+Such type of accidents which are contributed by the drivers themselves.
+Such type of accidents which are contributed by the drivers themselves.
+Such type of accidents which are contributed by the drivers themselves.
+Such type of accidents which are contributed by the drivers themselves.
+Such type of accidents which are contributed by the drivers themselves.
+Such type of accidents which are contributed by the drivers themselves.
 In India, a significant proportion of accidents are single-vehicle motorcycle crashes.
-Extensive research has been carried out to investigate the risk factors and patterns associated with single-vehicle motorcycle crashes.
-All the motorcycle crashes reported from 2009 to 2017 which resulted in fatalities among which single-vehicle crashes alone were extracted from the database.
+Extensive research has been carried out to investigate the risk factors and patterns associated with single-vehicle motorcycle crashes.All the motorcycle crashes reported from 2009 to 2017 which resulted in fatalities among which single-vehicle crashes alone were extracted from the database.
 Analysis of injury information identified in single-vehicle crashes, motorcyclist's most commonly sustained head injuries (51.27%).
 Injuries to the multiple body parts (20.13%), leg (3.26%) and hand (3.18%) were also commonly reported.
 Further investigation is required to develop effective countermeasures for reducing fatalities.
 (Also see: https://doi.org/10.33492/JRS-D-20-00125) 126 Sivasankaran, S.K.
-Rangam, H. Balasubramanian, V. Road Environment Crash Avoidance and Crash Severity Reduction Crash Data Analysis Statistical, Epidemiology and Other Road Safety Research Methods Analysis of injury severity in singlevehicle four- wheeler crashes with drivers being at-fault in Tamil Nadu, India.
+Rangam, H. Balasubramanian, V. Road Environment Crash Avoidance and Crash Severity Reduction Crash Data Analysis Statistical, Epidemiology and Other Road Safety Research Methods Analysis of injury severity in single- vehicle four- wheeler crashes with drivers being at-fault in Tamil Nadu, India.
 Single-vehicle crashes are of major concern in both developed as well as developing nations due to the severity of injuries it results in.
 Several studies in the past have highlighted that single-vehicle crashes account for a large proportion of fatal accidents.
 In India, a significant proportion of accidents are single-vehicle crashes.
 According to the report by the Ministry of Road Transport and Highways (MoRTH, 2018), a total of 4,67,044 accidents have been reported by the states and union territories in which have claimed 1,51,417 lives.
 However, a clearer picture with respect to single-vehicle crashes is unavailable.
-Single-vehicle crashes are generally classified into two types: one in which the vehicle collides with the pedestrians and the other where the vehicle does not collide with other road users.
+Single-vehicle collides with the pedestrians and the other where the vehicle does not collide with other road users.
 The vehicles which do not collide with other vehicle or pedestrians which are involved in an accident due to causes such as self skidding, hitting stationary objects, trees which is simply contributed by the drivers themselves.
 Such type of accidents which are contributed by the drivers themselves is referred to as out-of-control single-vehicle crashes.
 The influence of roadway and environmental factors play a major role in these crashes.
 The objective of the present study is to obtain a clearer understanding with respect to the injury severity of the out-of-control single-vehicle four-wheeler crashes with the drivers being at fault.
 Contributory factors including driver, roadway, and environmental characteristics are investigated and discussed.